idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 This is the norm for the vast majority of the Bible.

-I think if Lazarus was the author of John (to be fair, perhaps not all Laz=DiLoved proponents argue that, but that in itself would be a problem due to John 21), Lazarus would have likely chosen third-person and would have used his name at the Last Supper, at the cross, and in the final chapter, but might have been more hesitant to clearly say he's the author at the end than DiLoved is.
+I think if Lazarus was the author of John (to be fair, perhaps not all Laz=DiscipleLoved proponents argue that, but that in itself would be a problem due to John 21), Lazarus would have likely chosen third-person and would have used his name at the Last Supper, at the cross, and in the final chapter, but might have been more hesitant to clearly say he's the author at the end than DiscipleLoved is.

 I think it's significant that the gospels attributed to Mark (top student of Peter's), and the one attributed to John, who worked with Peter and is often shown to be close to him throughout all four gospels, both appear to use authorial avoidance.